US Take-Home Pay Calculator (2026)

 Which states have no income tax?

 As of 2026, nine states levy no broad personal income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.
-Workers in these states keep more of their salary, though some offset it with higher sales or property taxes.
+Workers in these states keep more of their salary, though several offset it with higher sales or property taxes — Texas in particular funds itself through property tax rates well above the national average, which can erase the income tax saving for homeowners.

 Does the calculator include 401(k) or health insurance?